obfusk/srvbak/README.md

   6. mongodb w/ mongodump + tar + gpg
   7. dpkg selections
   8. fix permissions (chown/chgrp/chmod)
-  9. commands to run after (e.g. start services)
+  9. commands to run after

 #

+  You can also specify commands to run after, even on failure; e.g. to (re)start services; they are run if all goes well, or an error occurs after the actual backup (i.e. step 1) has begun.

   Each step is optional.